SAP-samples/hana-xsa-live-reporting/README.md

     - Permissions to create a user-provided service in the same organization and space in which the HDI container will be deployed
 - To expose the models through Information Access
     - The latest version of the SAP HANA Analytics Adapter, available in [SAP Development Tools](https://tools.hana.ondemand.com/#hanatools)
-- To import the pre-defined models for SAP Analytics CLoud:
-    - A productive tenant of SAP Analytics Cloud
-    - The following roles assigned to the user performing the import: *Admin*, *Analytics Hub Admin*, *BI Admin*

 ## Download and Installation